 Our Cancellation Policy

 We will accept, without penalty, any cancellations due to travel restrictions, public health advisories, national park closures, or your contracting of COVID-19.
 We do not want to cause any financial hardship for guests who are unable to make a trip to the Canadian Rockies, or who test positive for COVID-19 once they are here.

 If your guide contracts COVID-19, you will be notified, and any trips that fall within the recovery period of the guide will be cancelled.

 The response to the COVID-19 outbreak is in constant flux, so everything listed above is subject to change.
-We will revise this information as the situation evolves, usually every one to two weeks.
+We revise this information regularly as the situation evolves, usually every one to two weeks.

 In the meantime, we ask you to look after yourselves, your loved ones, and your friends & neighbours.